abhilashjp/lookupapp/docs/how-to-verify/cuit-argentina.md

 Example: 30-71234315-6

-A successful verifiction of the CUIT on the AFIP lookup tool will return the following details
+A successful verification of the CUIT on the AFIP lookup tool will return the following details

 * Name of the business
 * Legal Form of the business